noodlebox/stream-announcer/README.md

-# KawaiiBot
+# stream-announcer
-A simple Discord bot for announcing streams (and probably some other things)
+A simple script for announcing nginx-rtmp streams to Discord.

 ## announce.sh
-Simple shell script that posts a stream announcement to a Discord channel.
+Simple shell script that posts a stream announcement to a Discord channel via webhook.

 ### Requires
 - curl